metaphore/spine-scripts/inkscape/README.md

 with the same positions and draw order they had in Inkscape.
 Read [Spine JSON import guide](http://esotericsoftware.com/spine-import) for details.

-The center of the Inkscape document/canvas corresponds to 0,0 in Spine (unless **Center content** is checked).
+The center of the Inkscape document/canvas corresponds to 0,0 in Spine (unless **"Center content"** is checked).

 The script has two modes:
 - **Selected Objects** - Export only the selected SVG objects (including layers, groups, and any other SVG nodes) as individual images.